 It’s worth noting that this web interface is only available after the initial app-based hardware setup.
 And there’s no way you can use just the web interface to manage the Deco XE75.
 You can’t use it to change any important essential settings of a home Wi-Fi network.

-So the Deco app is the only way to use the mesh system, and all that implies.
+So the Deco app is the only way to use the mesh system and all that implies.

-TP-Link Deco and your privacy
+TP-Link and your privacy

 Relatively thin on features and Wi-Fi settings